wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/generating-project.rst

 - The key names must *not be changed*, as they are hard-coded for each project type.
 Only the values (i.e. the things on the right-hand side of the colons) should be modified.
 - ``True`` and ``False`` *must* be capitalized, as they are evaluated as native Python.
 - All string values (e.g. controller names and unit types) *must* be wrapped in quotes and *must* correspond exactly to one of the options described.
-- All list values *must* be lists, even if they have only one element.
-Do not omit trailing commas (e.g. in ``(False,)``), as this will cause them not to be parsed as a list.

 Once your robot configuration is set, you may save it to a location/name of your choice: